harryli99/BootCamp-Project1/README.md

 # BootCamp-Project1
-Project title: Facebook Demographic analysis
+Project title: Census/BLS Data Dive

-Team members: Salom� B., Harry L. Julian A., Pooja B.
+Team members: Salomé B., Harry L. Julian A., Pooja B.

 Project Descriptions:
-Using the Facebook API dataset, we plan to collect data about the Facebook Users Demographics
+Using data available from the Census and Bureau of Labor Statistics, we took a look at various information about businesses, jobs, poverty, and California.

 Research Questions:
--is facebook declining in new users
--what kind of posts receive the most likes/responses
+-What’s the historical state of job growth across the US?
+-What are the most popular jobs and their associated incomes?
+-What impacts the poverty rate of the US?
+-How does California compare to these statistics?

 Data set to be used:
-Facebook  Graph API

-Rough Breakdown of tasks:
-Everyone- Getting Familiar with API, Cleaning data, Narrowing down questions by Monday
+Census API Datasets, Bureaur of Labor Statistics dataset